microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

 ### -Platform
 Platform of device.
+Only returned if user signs in with a Microsoft account as part of Project Rome.
-Only returned if the user signs in with a Microsoft account as part of Project Rome.
+Only returned if user signs in with a Microsoft account as part of Project Rome.

 ```yaml
 Type: System.String